-Independence Hall Centennial Medal, 1876.
+1876 [8] Independence Hall Centennial Medal, 1876.
 62mm.
 (9mm).
 Black Walnut.
 Holland, 22; Frossard, 21; Haseltine, 329; Spangenberger, 1876-6.

-▲ OBVERSE In center elevation view of Independence Hall.
+[Obv.]
+In center elevation view of Independence Hall.
 Upper border, 1776 INDEPENDENCE HALL 1876.
 Above building.
 BIRTHPLACE OF LIBERTY.
-Below building, COMMENCED 1729 / FINISHED 1734. ▲ REVERSE Around upper border, THE 100TH ANNIVERSARY OF AMERICAN INDEPENDENCE.
+Below building, COMMENCED 1729 / FINISHED 1734.

+[Rev.] Around upper border, THE 100TH ANNIVERSARY OF AMERICAN INDEPENDENCE.
 In center, GREAT / INTERNATIONAL (wavy) EXHIBITION / FAIRMOUNT PARK / PHILADELPHIA / 4TH OF JULY / 1876.

 By the spring of 1729 the citizens of Philadelphia were petitioning for permission to build a state house.
 Two thousand pounds were set aside for the project.
 Construction of the Pennsylvania State House began in 1732 in an area on the outskirts of the city.
 It was this building which later came to be known as Independence Hall.
 At the time this structure was the most ambitious public building project in the thirteen colonies.
-Construction was piecemeal being paid with funds as they came available.
+Construction was piecemeal paid with funds as they came available.
 By 1734 a section was completed sufficient for meetings of the Pennsylvania colonial legislature.
 Later, from 1775 to 1783, this building became the principal meeting hall of the Second Continental Congress.
 The Declaration of Independence was signed in this building on July 4, 1776.
 Independence Hall was also the site where, in 1777, the American Flag was first unveiled.
 In 1781, the Articles of Confederation uniting all thirteen British colonies were ratified here.
 In 1787 the US Constitution was drafted in this building.

-The steeple holds a bell donated in 1876 to celebrate the centennial anniversary of the signing of the Declaration of Independence.
-The original bell, known as the "Liberty Bell" is today housed in the nearby Liberty Bell Center.
+The steeple holds a bell donated in 1876 to celebrate the centennial anniversary of the singing of the Declaration of Independence.
+The original bell, known as the "Liberty Bell" is housed in the nearby Liberty Bell Center.
 Today Independence Hall is part of Independence National Historical Park and is listed as a World Heritage Site.

 Missing only the signature "Key F" under the building, the obverse of this medal is an enlarged version of the reverse of Baker 392.
 William Poillon, reporting on the January 1876 meeting of the American Numismatic & Archeological Society of New York noted that I. F. Wood attributed the die for this medal to Key.
 William H. Key (1820-ca.1902) born in Brooklyn, was a diesinker and engraver in Philadelphia from about 1844 to 1860 and from 1864 to 1885 was Assistant Engraver to William E. Barber at the Philadelphia Mint.
 Isaac F. Wood (1841-1895), an original member of the American Numismatic Society was Librarian of the American Numismatic & Archeological Society from 1869 to 1880.
-In their listing of Independence Hall medals, Rulau & Fuld note these pieces were struck by William H. Key (1820-ca.1902) of Philadelphia.
-Holland, who included in his catalog only issues he had seen, identified this piece as "one of seven wooden medals [the others Hawley, Goshorn, Washington (large & small head), Main (76mm, no ground), Memorial or Art Gallery (76mm, no ground)] which were produced by the Philadelphia Ornamental Wood Co. and only in black walnut.\45 The reverse of this medal contains the exact wording and positioning as the other five sized 62 mm medals.
+In their listing of Independence Hall medals, Rulau & Fuld note these pieces were struck by William H. Key (1820-ca1902) of Philadelphia.